-During its March 3, 2023 workshop, VCTC Commissioners identified top priorities upon which to focus for the first two years of implementation: FY 2023-24 and FY 2024-25.
-These are a subset of the entire set of strategies listed in the four goal categories.
-These priorities are divided into two tiers as shown below, based on the results of a dot voting process.
+During its March 3, 2023 workshop, VCTC Commissioners will identify the top priorities upon which to focus for the first two years of implementation: FY 2023-24 and FY 2024-25.
+These priorities will be placed on this page in the final Strategic Plan document.